E. J. Whitten Legends Game

-The E. J. Whitten Legends Game was an annual charity all-star Australian rules football match played in Australia.
+The Legends Game for Prostate Cancer, previously known as the E. J. Whitten Legends Game, and currently known as the Four 'N Twenty Legends Game for Prostate Cancer for sponsorship reasons, is a charity all-star Australian rules football match played in Australia.
 Retired star players were reunited, along with selected non-footballing celebrities, in a State of Origin interstate game between Victoria and a composite side known as the All-Stars.
 The game was contested annually from 1996 to 2019 and played under Superules.

-Originally a sporting contest attracting interest from spectators, in later years it became a form of sports entertainment.
-Despite increasing celebrity appearances, scripting and manipulated outcomes increasing efforts to entertain a television audience were met by dwindling crowds and public interest.
+Originally a sporting contest attracting interest from spectators, in later years it became a form of sports entertainment, including increased celebrity appearances, scripting and manipulated outcomes.
+The match was cancelled during the COVID-19 pandemic, but it made its return in 2025.

 History

 E. J. "Ted" Whitten, a former Footscray Football Club player who died of prostate cancer in 1995, was regarded as one of the greatest-ever players of the game.
 He was also passionate about State of Origin football.
 With his enthusiasm and ability to keep in the media spotlight, Ted had kept State of Origin going for many years, and his emotional farewell at the Victoria vs South Australia game at the MCG in 1995 has persisted as an enduring symbol of not only State of Origin passion but Australian rules football in general.
-Shortly after his death, the concept was brought into question, and the last such game was played in 1999.
+Soon after his death, the popularity of interstate football waned, and the last such game was played in 1999.

 When he died, his son, Ted Whitten Jr., launched a foundation for research into prostate cancer, and the Legends Game raises money for the foundation.
-So far, almost a million dollars have been raised for the E. J. Whitten Foundation.

 The first-ever Legends Match was played at the Western Oval, home of the Footscray/Western Bulldogs, EJ Whitten's club.
 Most of the games have been televised free-to-air in Victoria and South Australia.
 Due to popularity of the event, later games were moved to bigger venues.
 Since 2003, the game has been held at Docklands Stadium.